 Spearheaded by the leadership gift of Mr. and Mrs. Jim Patterson, the privately funded expansion of Jim Patterson Stadium was a $4 million facility development plan which featured the addition of 1,500 chair back seats, a 6,400 sq. ft. terrace directly accessible above the chair back seats and a two-tiered ground level terrace extending from the first and third base dugouts.
 The project also included an expanded press box, which doubled the previous space used to facilitate media and hospitality, and a visiting team locker room behind the third base dugout.

 The expansion doubled the number of chair back seats taking the total to 3,000 while the overall seating capacity of more than 4,000 places Jim Patterson Stadium among the Top 30 of university controlled collegiate ballparks in the nation.
 The increased permanent seating enables Louisville to host NCAA Regional and Super Regional games without the additional expense of temporary bleacher rentals.
-Since its opening, Jim Patterson Stadium has hosted three NCAA Regionals (2009, 2010 and 2013) and one NCAA Super Regional (2007).
+Since its opening, Jim Patterson Stadium has hosted four NCAA Regionals (2009, 2010, 2013 and 2014) and two NCAA Super Regionals (2007 and 2014).

 After starting construction in August of 2004, the University of Louisville unveiled Jim Patterson Stadium, located at the corner of Central Avenue and Third Street, on Friday, April 15, 2005, when the Cardinals battled East Carolina in front of a then-school record crowd of 3,213.

 Along with the 3,000 chairback seats, Jim Patterson Stadium has a tiered, turf berm in left field.
 The press box features an expanded television suite, two radio booths, game operations booth, an expanded seating area for non-broadcast media, an AD suite and a development suite.
-The ballpark measures 330 feet down the lines, 375 to the power alleys and 402 to straightaway center and a cutting-edge scoreboard in right field featuring an LED matrix scoreboard and video screen.
+The ballpark measures 330 feet down the lines, 375 to the power alleys and 402 to straightaway center.
+Prior to the 2015 season, the University of Louisville partnered with ANC Sports for the installation of a new LED video board in right-centerfield at Jim Patterson Stadium.
+The all-digital surface more than quadrupled the size of the previous video space and measures 36-feet wide and 23-feet tall.

 The adjacent building along the first base side of the ballpark houses the baseball offices, while the basement of the building features three pitching/batting cages, full club house facilities with a players' lounge, theatre style team-meeting room, weight room, equipment room, computer lab, training room and laundry facilities.